carmelosammarco/MerOC/README.md

 Now that the all the most nasty dependencies are installed (at least for Windows OS), you can execute:

 ```
-pip install MerOC
+pip install tool4nc
 ```
-When the installation is concluded, just type in the terminal "MerOC",press the enter key and the application will pop up.
+When the installation is concluded, just type in the terminal "MerOC", press the enter key and the application will pop up.

 ## Functionalities: